dev7355608/vision-5e/README.md

 Additional and improved Vision/Detection modes for D&D 5e including automatic vision management based on the actor's senses and active effects.

 The automation detects relevant feats and effects that affect the creatures senses by their name (supported are English, German, French, Spanish, and Portuguese (Brazil) translations).
-No configuration is required to get started unless

-- ... you use _meters_ instead of _feet_, or
-- ... you want to change the default hearing range formula or turn it off by default.
+No configuration is required unless you want to change the default hearing range formula or turn hearing off by default.

-You can configure the units and default hearing range in the settings.

 ---

 - **Blindsense**
 - **Blindsight**
   - If the actor has the `Echolocation`[\*](#translations) or `Blind Senses`[\*](#translations) feat, Blindsight doesn't work while deafened.
   - _Note: Blindsight is blocked by total cover.
 There's no total cover wall restriction type.
-So Blindsight is blocked by sight-blocking walls, but doesn't go through proximity walls regardless of the distance to the wall.
-Therefore it is necessary to use proximity walls for glass windows._
+So Blindsight is blocked by sight-blocking walls._
 - **Darkvision**
   - Unless blinded Darkvision detects any creature that isn't invisible and doesn't have the `Umbral Sight`[\*](#translations) feat.
 - **Detect Evil and Good**
   - Detects aberrations, celestials, elementals, feys, fiends, undeads, and PCs with the `Hollow One`[\*](#translations), `Supernatural Gift: Hollow One`, or `Supernatural Gifts: Hollow One` feat.
-  - _Note: In dnd5e 2.3.1 and before PCs do not have a creature type like NPCs, and so only the following PC races are detected: `Centaur`[\*](#translations), `Changeling`[\*](#translations), `Fairy`[\*](#translations), `Hexblood`[\*](#translations), and `Saytr`[\*](#translations)._
   - _Note: Restricted by any sight-blocking wall, because there's no way to know what material the wall is made of or how thick it is._
 - **Detect Magic**
   - _Note: Restricted by any sight-blocking wall, because there's no way to know what material the wall is made of or how thick it is._
-  - _Note: Magic items are considered magical if the rarity is uncommon or higher.
-Mundane items should not have a rarity.
-Unfortunately, all mundane items in the system's item compendium are incorrectly given the common rarity, which means that all items that originated from this compendium pack would be detected as magical.
-Until this is fixed, common items are not considered magical to avoid a large number false positives._
 - **Detect Poison and Disease**
   - Detects all creatures that have a poisonous natural weapon attack or have the _poisoned_ or _diseased_ status effect.
   - _Note: Restricted by any sight-blocking wall, because there's no way to know what material the wall is made of or how thick it is._